CaptainCrowbar/unicorn-lib/unicorn/intro.md

 ## Compatibility ##

+The library is written in C++14 (more or less); you will need an up-to-date C++ compiler.
+It has been tested with:

+* Apple Clang/Xcode 9 on MacOS
+* GCC 6 and 7 on Linux and Cygwin
+* Microsoft Visual Studio 2017 on Windows

-Unicorn is written in C++14; you will need an up-to-date C++ compiler, probably a recent version of Clang or GCC.
-I developed it mainly on macOS, currently using Clang 7.0.
-All test builds are made using strict compilation mode (`-Wall -Wextra -Werror`).
+All test builds are made using a strict diagnostic mode (`-Wall -Wextra -Werror` on Clang and GCC, `/W4 /WX /permissive-` on MSVC).

-Unicorn has also been tested with GCC 5.x and 6.x on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.

-Currently, Unicorn will not work with any existing release of Microsoft Visual Studio.
-The latest release, VS 2015 update 2 probably has sufficiently good support for C++14 and for UTF-8 source code, so I hope to be able to port Unicorn to MSVC in the future.

 ## Design philosophy ##